DariuszPorowski/mkdocs-file-filter-plugin/README.md

-# Files exclude/include plugin for mkdocs
+# Files exclude/include plugin for MkDocs

 `mkdocs-files-filter` is a [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that allows you to exclude or include files from your input using Unix-style wildcards (globs) or regular expressions (regexes).

-This implements what people were asking for in some mkdocs bugs, such as <https://github.com/mkdocs/mkdocs/issues/1500> and <https://github.com/mkdocs/mkdocs/issues/1152>.

 ## Quick start